caweidmann/checklist/README.md

 - learn to laugh about your failures and mistakes
 - rub ears outward till warm & red, this increases hearing instantly and increases concentration
 - drink a glass of water to help concentrate (brings oxygen to the brain)

-## quotes

-- when you do things right people won't be sure you've done anything at all